 - Scare Chord: Gasp!
 An empty tin of salmon!

-- Secretly Wealthy: Miss Daisy wishes and tries to act like this, she does not succeed.
-To be fair, she is not rich, her son is, and she doesn't want nor need his money.
+- Secretly Wealthy: Miss Daisy tries desperately to act like this; she does not succeed.
+To be fair, she is not rich, her son is, and she neither wants nor needs his money.

 - Shout-Out: The TV show Hoke and Idella watch just before she dies is the Long Runner The Edge of Night.Hoke: (on Rebecca Sand) Lord have mercy, look at that.
 Ain't she got a lot of hair?
 How she get it so shiny?

 Hoke: Go on away from here, Idella!